 Can I buy insurance from a different state to save money?

-No. This is considered insurance fraud.
-You must register and insure your vehicle in the state where you primarily reside and park the car.
+No. You must insure your vehicle in the state where you primarily reside and park the car.
+Insuring elsewhere can be considered fraud.

 What are state minimums?

 State minimums are the lowest liability limits you can legally carry.
-For example, 25/50/25 means $25k per person for injury, $50k per accident for injury, and $25k for property damage.
+Example: 25/50/25 means $25k per person, $50k per accident, and $25k property damage.